SOME OF CABLE & WIRELESS’ HISTORICAL DEVELOPMENTS IN BARBADOS

 HISTORICAL INFORMATION ON THE ESTABLISHMENT OF C&W’S H.F.
 STATIONS IN BARBADOS IN 1943

-(Reported by two former members of staff)
+By two former Cable & Wireless members of staff

 One unhappy episode of the war from which Barbados benefited – and continues to benefit – was the fall of Singapore in February 1942.
 At this time preparations were well advanced for the establishment there of a wireless receiving and transmitting station to ease the great burden upon the then existing cable and wireless routes.
 Upon the loss of the territory, a prompt decision was made in London to establish the complex in Barbados.

 The staff at Dover suspected that something was up when, within weeks (at least so it seems in retrospect), a long coded service message came in from Head Office for DM/BAR.
 The code groups were twice interrupted by obvious positional figures, showing latitudes and longitudes.
 Curious staff members – and what staffers are not so gifted? – Quickly got out their maps to study these figures.
 Sure enough, they were in central Barbados, and pinpointed after some debate in St Philip and the St George valley.